FAQs

 What is the Charlottetown Dragon Boat Festival?

 The Charlottetown Dragon Boat Festival is a community-driven event celebrating teamwork, wellness, and cultural diversity.
-Organized by the Filipino Community of PEI, this volunteer-led festival brings together local businesses, municipal teams, and community groups for friendly competition on the water.
+Organized by DragonBoat PEI in partnership with the City of Charlottetown, this volunteer-led festival brings together local businesses, municipal teams, and community groups for friendly competition on the water.
 A portion of the proceeds will be donated to Make-A-Wish PEI, supporting their mission to grant wishes to children with critical illnesses.

 When and where is the festival?